zooniverse/front-end-monorepo/docs/arch/adr-16.md

 ## Consequences

-We'll need to help devs get `yarn` installed, and how to work with the monorepo using the new tooling - updated documentation will be needed.
+- We'll need to help devs get `yarn` installed, and how to work with the monorepo using the new tooling - updated documentation will be needed.
 There's also the possibility of creating a dev Docker image with `yarn` and some other local tools (like a build watcher/compiler) built in for people to use.
+- Yarn is quite noisy, and will complain about missing `peerDependencies`_a lot_ (see https://github.com/yarnpkg/yarn/issues/5347#issuecomment-386288470).
+This is a conscious decision by the maintainers.